simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 ### 5. Deployment Options
  - Quick: Use Streamlit Share (https://streamlit.io/sharing) for easy cloud deployment
- - Scalable: Deploy on cloud platforms like Azure, AWS, or GCP
+ - Scalable: Deploy on cloud platforms like Azure, AWS, or GCP.
+On Azure we recommend:
+   - Webapp or Docker app
+   - Blob storage for the versions.
+   - Active Directory to manage logins
  - Managed: Contact Abstract Ltd. for hosted solutions

 ### 6. Stay Updated